 Safeguarding protects people who are unable to look after themselves due to age, sickness, infirmity or disability.
 This can include elderly people, people with severe illnesses, children, physically disabled people and people with mental disabilities.

 Reports of concerns of abuse of vulnerable people increased by 5% in the 2020-21 period, as shown by figures released by the Safeguarding Adults Collection (SAC).
-Risks involving neglect and acts of omission made up 30% of reports, with 50% of these incidences taking place in a person’s own home.
+Risks involving neglect and acts of omission made up 30% of reports, with 50% of these incidents taking place in a person’s own home.

 Many organisations and businesses have one set of safeguarding policies for both adults and children.
 However, when considering safeguarding procedures, it is important to have a separate set of techniques for adults and children, as both groups face different issues and have different needs.